TurboHsu/Customa/README.md

 # Customa
-A constomer managing system written in Go.
+A customer managing system written in Go.